borntofrappe/project-euler/021 - Amicable Numbers/README.md

 return divisors.sort((a, b) => a - b);
 ```

-You can find the function, sorting included, in the script bearing the same name.
+You can find the function, sorting included, in `properDivisor.js`.

 ### areAmicable